alisw/alisw.github.io/infrastructure-mesos.markdown

 - Delete the machine with `ai-kill-vm <{{site.builduser}}XX>`
 - Delete the previously attached volumes.

-## Rebooting a slave
+## Rebooting a Mesos agent
+{: #reboot-agent}

-In case there is an issue with any of the slaves, a hard reboot can be attempted to bring it back to a working state.
+In case there is an issue with any of the agents, a hard reboot can be attempted to bring it back to a working state.
 This can be done via the OpenStack GUI, in the Instances tab, or by issuing:

       eval $(ai-rc "{{site.experiment}} Release Testing")
-      openstack server reboot --hard <slave name>
+      openstack server reboot --hard <agent name>

 in case the GUI is not functional.